 "had not only reneged on promises to lengthen trains but also had reduced some services from eight carriages to four.

 On looking up the word "fraud" in a dictionary the following definitions were found... intentional deception resulting in injury to another person and deliberate trickery intended to gain an advantage.
-Because of way in which this agreement seems to have been brokered and that it was deliberately designed to disbenefit fare paying travellers and benefit a commercial concern it could said that at a minimum some decisions were taken with devious intent - it could even be asked whether there was activity which could be classified as fraudulent?
+Because of way in which this agreement seems to have been brokered and that it was deliberately designed to disbenefit fare paying passengers and benefit a commercial concern it could said that at a minimum some decisions were taken with devious intent - it could even be asked whether there was activity which could be classified as fraudulent?

 A network of high speed (150mph+) rail services would help both reduce congestion on the motorways and alleviate congested domestic air corridors.
 Of course these high speed rail